Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Introduction

-While appealing, economic stage costs typically do not satisfy the criteria required to conclude to the stability of the resulting MPC-based control policy.
-To address that issue, a new stability theory has been developed, commonly referred to as \textit{dissipativity} theory.
-The key idea behind that theory is to transform the economic stage cost into one that is lower-bounded by a class-$\mathcal{K}_\infty$ function, while leaving the resulting policy unchanged.
+While appealing, economic stage costs typically do not satisfy the criteria required to conclude the stability of the resulting optimal control policy.
+To address that issue, a new stability theory has been developed, commonly referred to as \textit{dissipativity} theory in the context of economic MPC.
+We ought to stress here that this dissipativity framework is very specific, as it focuses on the analysis of systems in closed-loop with optimal control policies.
+This framework ought not be mistaken for the general dissipativity theory for dynamical systems.
+The key idea behind economic MPC dissipativity theory is to transform the economic stage cost into one that is lower-bounded by a class-$\mathcal{K}_\infty$ function, while leaving the resulting policy unchanged.
 This transformation is often referred to as \textit{cost rotation}, and performed via a so-called \textit{storage function}.
-If this transformation is possible, then the stability of economic MPC can be analyzed via the Lyapunov stability theory~\cite{Amrit2011a,Diehl2011,Faulwasser2018a,Grune2013a,Mueller2015,Zanon2017e}.
+If this transformation is possible, i.e., if strict dissipativity holds, then the stability of economic MPC can be analyzed via the Lyapunov stability theory~\cite{Amrit2011a,Diehl2011,Faulwasser2018a,Grune2013a,Mueller2015,Zanon2017e}.
+A strong point of the economic MPC disspativity theory is that it is based on the interplay between stability and optimality, and therefore provides a natural way of discussing the stability of optimal policies without requiring the construction of the actual policy.
+The aforementioned dissipativity theory applies to systems having deterministic dynamics, and is not yet extended to general stochastic systems, with the notable exceptions of~\cite{Bayer2018,Sopasakis2017} which, however, only apply to rather specific settings.

+MPC for stochastic systems is often treated within the \textit{Robust MPC} (RMPC) or \textit{Stochastic MPC} (SMPC) frameworks.
+The former is equipped with stability theories, but the analysis is usually restricted to tracking MPC formulations, to the exception of~\cite{Bayer2016,Bayer2018}, which discuss the economic setting.
+However, the stability results found in the RMPC context are limited to proving the stability of the closed-loop trajectories to a set~\cite{Chisci2001,Mayne2005,Zanon2021a} under the assumption of bounded support.
+That set can be arbitrarily large and the behavior of the trajectories within the set is not discussed by the theory.
+SMPC often targets the minimization of the given stage cost in terms of its expected value taken over the stochastic predicted trajectories and the associated stability theories are less mature~\cite{Mesbah2016}.